AMWA-TV/bcp-003/best-practice-authorisation.md

 While the precise duration of token validity should be left to implementers and administrators based on risk profile, these tokens SHOULD ideally be set to be valid for no more than one hour.

-However, if tokens are too short lived, the number of refresh requests to the authorisation server for new tokens starts to become a significant overhead, and any latency involved in using a token may cause it to become invalid during transit.
+However, if tokens are too short lived, the number of refresh requests to the Authorisation Server for new tokens starts to become a significant overhead, and any latency involved in using a token may cause it to become invalid during transit.
 As such it is RECOMMENDED that tokens be valid for at least 30 seconds.
 Clients SHOULD ensure tokens are refreshed sufficiently in advance of their expiry.
-While the exact time will depend on the implementation of the client and authorisation server, it is RECOMMENDED to attempt a refresh at least 15 seconds before expiry (i.e the half life of the shortest possible lived token).
+While the exact time will depend on the implementation of the client and Authorisation Server, it is RECOMMENDED to attempt a refresh at least 15 seconds before expiry (i.e the half life of the shortest possible lived token).